priscillajohnston/git-project-PRISCILLA/README.md

 (9/26) Wrote a tester to delete git over and over again, and has different methods for cleaning up (deleting everything in git and git itself), and for checking if a file exists.
 I made sure cleanup checks if the file exists before trying to delete it.
-My implementation is reliable because my code is clear and I check for edge cases
+My implementation is reliable because my code is clear and I check for edge cases.

+(9/26) I wrote a hasher to hash SHA-1 and I also made a test file called hTest that has stuff written in it to run my hash tester on.
+It worked when i checked it online too!
+I also account for if the file doesn't exist.
+TBH I copied my code from sha-256 assignment.